Attack on Titan (TV series): Season 1 and compilation films

-Produced by IG Port's Wit Studio and directed by Tetsurō Araki, Attack on Titan was broadcast on MBS TV from April 7, 2013 to September 29, 2013, and later aired on Tokyo MX, FBS, TOS, HTB, TV Aichi and BS11.
-The anime had some production issues with needing more animators with Wit Studios' character designer, Kyoji Asano tweeting and looking for active animators to work on the anime.
+Produced by IG Port's Wit Studio and directed by Tetsurō Araki, Attack on Titan was broadcast on Mainichi Broadcasting System from April 7 to September 29, 2013, and was rebroadcast on Tokyo MX, FBS, TOS, HTB, TV Aichi, BS11, and other JNN stations nationwide.
+The anime suffered production issues, needing more animators and with Wit Studios' character designer Kyoji Asano looking for active animators to work on the anime.

 Both Funimation and Crunchyroll have streamed the series with subtitles on their respective websites.
-Funimation has also licensed the anime for home video release in 2014.
-Episode 1 of the English version premiered at Anime Boston, with other episodes put on Funimation's subscription services.
-On television of the series has broadcast weekly on Adult Swim's Toonami block on May 3, 2014, starting at 11:30 p.m.
+Funimation also licensed the anime for home video release in 2014.
+Episode 1 of the English dub premiered at Anime Boston, with other episodes put on Funimation's subscription services.
+On television, the series was broadcast weekly on Adult Swim's Toonami block on May 3, 2014, starting at 11:30 p.m.
 EST. In Australia, the anime aired on SBS 2 on Tuesdays, in Japanese with English subtitles, with the first episode having aired on September 30.
 The first season was acquired for distribution in the UK by Manga Entertainment.
 Madman Entertainment acquired the show for distribution in Australia and New Zealand, and streamed the series on Madman Screening Room.